 With his dribbling skills, vision, arrogance on the ball and dynamic style, it wasn't long before the inevitable comparisons were being made with Diego Maradona, and Ortega was seen as a likely heir to the number 10 throne as he continued to master the enganche role - he even had the fiery temperament to go with it.

-Having won four league titles and a Copa Libertadores within five years at River Plate, Ortega had become a huge crowd favourite at El Monumental but his success hadn't gone unnoticed in Europe, and it wasn't long before Valencia had snapped him up in 1997.
+Having won four Argentina football league winners titles and a Copa Libertadores within five years at River Plate, Ortega had become a huge crowd favourite at El Monumental but his success hadn't gone unnoticed in Europe, and it wasn't long before Valencia had snapped him up in 1997.
 Things didn't go well at the Mestella though, Ortega struggled to hold down a regular place under coach Claudio Ranieri as the Italian's tactics didn't seem to suit him.

 France 1998 saw Ortega handed Argentina's fabled number 10 shirt - the first time since 1978 that anyone other than Maradona had worn it at a World Cup.
 Pulling the strings as the side's attacking midfielder, Ortega had a great start to the tournament, playing in every game and scoring a couple of goals as they cruised through the opening group and then beat England in an epic encounter in Saint-Étienne.
 However, things turned sour for Ortega and Argentina in the quarter-final clash with the Netherlands when he was sent off for headbutting Edwin van der Sar.
 A late Denis Bergkamp goal would seal their fate and send them home after a 2:1 defeat.